xwu36/financial_exchange_prototype_v2/README.md

 ### Credit

-This repo was inspired by [this post](https://www.ratanparai.com/c++/writing-unit-tests-with-bazel/).
+The initial version of this repo was inspired by [this post](https://www.ratanparai.com/c++/writing-unit-tests-with-bazel/).